StephanErb/engineering-notes/content/Personal.md

 * Theres [no speed limit][sivers2009kimo] in life.
 You don't have to move (improve, learn, ...) as slowly and over-cautiously as others.
 * Never presume to already know.
 Have a beginner's mind.
 * _"Money is nothing more than neutral proof that you're adding value to people's lives.
 Making sure you're making money is just a way of making sure you're doing something of value to others."_ -- [Derek Sivers][sivers2008berklee]
+* We judge others by their _actions_, but judge ourselves only by our _intentions_ (even if the result sucked hard).
+Don't.

 ## Thinking
 * Two of the most important executive functions are _cognitive flexibility_ and _cognitive self-control_.
 Cognitive flexibility is the ability to see alternative solutions to problems, to think outside the box, to negotiate unfamiliar situations.
 Cognitive self-control is the ability to inhibit an instinctive or habitual response and substitute a more effective, less obvious one. [howtothink].
 You need both